rudberga/CI-MS4-nft/README.md

    `python3 manage.py createsuperuser`

-8. Now we need to upload data to the database which you will do with the command:
+8. Now we need to upload data to the database locally which you will do with the command:

    `python3 manage.py loaddata db.json`